Open-Attestation/token-registry/README.md

 npx hardhat deploy:token --network amoy --name "The Great Shipping Co." --symbol GSC
 ```

 The above is the easiest and most cost-effective method to deploy.
-Currently, this is supported on Ethereum, Sepolia, Polygon, and Polygon Mumbai/Amoy.
+Currently, this is supported on Ethereum, Sepolia, Polygon, and Polygon Amoy.
 The deployed contract will inherit all the standard functionalities from the Token Registry's on-chain contracts.
 This saves deployment costs and makes the process more convenient for users and integrators.

 > **Note:** Remember to supply the`--network` argument with the name of the network on which you want to deploy.
 See the [Network configuration](#network-configuration) section for more information on the list of network names.